-Since TCTC nor Bolivar Technical College (BTC) has on-campus law enforcement officials, all sexual offenses should be reported to local law enforcement and directly to a school official.
+Since Texas County Technical College does not have an on-campus law enforcement official, all sexual offenses should be reported to local law enforcement and directly to a school official.
 Filing a police report will:

-- Ensure that a survivor of sexual assault receives the necessary medical treatment and tests. - Provide the opportunity for collection of evidence helpful in prosecution, which cannot be obtained later. - Assure the survivor has the access to free confidential counseling from counselors specifically trained in the area of sexual assault crisis intervention.
+- Ensure that a survivor of sexual assault receives the necessary medical treatment and tests. - Provide the opportunity for collection of evidence helpful in prosecution, which cannot be obtained later.

+• Assure the survivor has the access to free confidential counseling from counselors specifically trained in the area of sexual assault crisis intervention.